- Site Analysis

 Rising sea levels

 A rise in sea levels as a result of climate change is a real hazard for existing and new buildings in coastal locations.
-Sea levels around New Zealand have risen by up to 220 mm in the last century and are expected to rise by a further 300–400 mm in just the next 30–40 years.
+Sea levels around New Zealand have risen by up to 220 mm in the last century but there is a broad consensus that much greater increases lie ahead.

 A joint report from the Ministry for the Environment and Stats NZ in October 2017 found that together with rising seas, “We can expect tides, waves, and storm surges (extremely long, slow waves) to reach further inland more regularly, resulting in more frequent and serious flooding…”

 Erosion will be a growing problem in many areas, particularly on the east coast of both main islands.